Skip to main content

 Internal ledger state

 The system records what it believes it holds: which positions, in what quantities, with what cash balances.
-This is the data used for NAV computation and share pricing.
+This is the data used for NAV computation and index publication.

 2